jonlpersson/ed-latimore/site/_resources/dick-detox.md

       pull of my pornography addiction.

-      However, thanks to what I share in this free course, my hands and my conscience are finally clean.
+      However, thanks to what I share in this course, my hands and my conscience are finally clean.

       The shame.
 The depression.
 The ED.
 The late-night hentai sessions.
 The low